thinkitdata/nagiosstuff/maindashboard/README.md

 <br>3) Edit /opt/nagios/etc/objects/localhost.cfg to include the definitions below
 <br>4) Restart Nagios

-<b>tacscrape.py</b> uses <a href="https://www.crummy.com/software/BeautifulSoup/bs4/doc/">BeautifulSoup</a> (if not installed apt-get install python-bs4) to grep out the hostHeader, serviceHeader and healthBar data from Nagios "Tactical Overview" (nagios/cgi-bin/tac.cgi) along with <a href="http://www.chartjs.org">chart.js</a> for easily build dashboards.
+<b>tacscrape.py</b> uses <a href="https://www.crummy.com/software/BeautifulSoup/bs4/doc/">BeautifulSoup</a> (if not installed apt-get install python-bs4) to grep out the hostHeader, serviceHeader and healthBar data from Nagios "Tactical Overview" (nagios/cgi-bin/tac.cgi) along with <a href="http://www.chartjs.org">chart.js</a> for easily building telemetry dashboards.

 <b>File Locations:</b>
   <br>*<i>Can be modified just update the definitions in tacscrape.py and main.php</i>